pub-calculator-io/emi-calculator/readme.md

-# EMI Calculator WordPress Widget by [Calculator.iO](https://www.calculator.io/ "Calculator.iO Homepage")
+# EMI Calculator Widget for WordPress

 Manage loans effectively with an EMI calculator.
 Calculate EMIs, total interest, and assess affordability.
 Make informed decisions and save money.